Chester M. Alter: Career

-After leaving the University of Denver in 1967, Alter served as a trustee in organizations such as the Gates Foundation, the Central City Opera Association, the Young Men's Christian Association (YMCA) and the George W. Clayton Trust.
+After leaving the University of Denver in 1967, Alter served as a trustee in organizations including: the Gates Foundation, the Central City Opera Association, the Young Men's Christian Association (YMCA) and the George W. Clayton Trust.
 He was the first non-lawyer to be an officer of the American Judicature Society.
-In 1980 he was honored with the Justice Award for his service.
+In 1980, he was honored with the Justice Award for his service.
 The Justice Award is given for major contributions to improving the administration of justice.
 Alter also served in various scientific and professional organizations such as the American Chemical Society, the American Association for the Advancement of Science and the American Association of University Professors.

+Arboretum

-The Chester M. Alter Arboretum at the University of Denver was named on April 30, 1999, to recognize his work and influence as the twelfth chancellor of the university and also for his well-known love for trees.
+The Chester M. Alter Arboretum at the University of Denver was opened on 30 April 1999, to recognize both his work and influence as the twelfth chancellor of the university, as well as his well-known love for trees.
 David Christophel, the director of the arboretum, and arborist Marc Hathaway designed the arboretum to beautify the DU campus with trees.
 Alter died in Santa Fe, New Mexico, in 2006 at the age of 99.